smc9759/Graph_Winform/README.md

+# Project Overview

-# Language
+## Language and Framework

-1. C#
+- **Language**: C#
-2. WinForms
+- **Framework**: WinForms

 ## Third-Party Libraries

-This project uses the following third-party libraries:
+This project uses these third-party libraries:

 ### KryptonForm

 - **License**: BSD-3 Clause
 - **Components**:
     - `Krypton.Toolkit`
-  - `Krypton.Navigator`
     - `Krypton.Workspace`
-  - `Krypton.Docking`
+    - `Krypton.Ribbon`

 ### SQLite

 - **License**: Apache 2.0
 - **Component**:
     - `System.Data.Sqlite`

-> **Note**: All libraries are from NuGet and are the latest versions available.
+> Note: All libraries come from NuGet and are up to date.

-For more details about the licenses, check the `LICENSE` file in this project.
+For more details about the licenses, check the `LICENSE` file in the project.

-# Features
+## Features

 1. **Real-Time Data Visualization**
-    - Supports Serial and WiFi communication
+   - Works with Serial and WiFi connections.
-    - Up to 4 Ports
+   - Supports up to 4 ports.
 2. **Graph Settings**
-    - Set Upper and Lower Limits
+   - Set upper and lower limits for data.
 3. **Dynamic Window Resizing**
+   - Automatically adjusts when the window size changes.
 4. **Change UI Theme**
-    - Easily change the overall theme of the application
+   - Easily switch the app’s theme.
-    - Go to: Form (Designer) > KryptonPalette > BasePalette > Select
+   - Go to: Form (Designer) > KryptonPalette > BasePalette > Select.
-    - Themes available: Office Black, Blue, Silver, Custom
+   - Themes available: Office Black, Blue, Silver, Custom.
-    - **Custom**: Editable in Krypton Palette
+   - **Custom Theme**: Can be edited in the Krypton Palette.

-# Troubleshooting
+**Default Window Size**: 1940 x 1080

-## Error Messages
+## Troubleshooting

+### Common Errors

-### ‘TableLayoutPanel not found in Krypton.Toolkit’
+#### ‘TableLayoutPanel not found in Krypton.Toolkit’

-**Problem** : You are using an old version of the Toolkit DLL.
+**Problem**: You're using an old version of the Toolkit.

-**Solution** : Download the latest version from NuGet Package.
+**Solution**: Update to the latest version from NuGet.

-### File cannot be processed because it is in a restricted or web-related zone
+#### File cannot be processed because it is in a restricted or web-related zone

-**Problem** : The file cannot be processed because it is from the internet or has web-related settings.
+**Problem**: The file is blocked because it came from the internet.

-**Solution** :
+**Solution**:
-1. Right-click the .zip file
+1. Right-click the `.zip` file.
-2. Select "Properties"
+2. Select "Properties".
-3. Click "Unblock" at the bottom (if available)
+3. Click "Unblock" (if you see this option).
-4. Delete the project folder
+4. Delete the project folder.
-5. Unzip the file again
+5. Unzip the file again.
-6. Open the new project
+6. Open the new project.

+#### ‘Form1.cs[Designer] not showing’

+**Problem**: The Designer doesn’t appear.

+**Solution**:
+- If you have the latest version of `Krypton.Toolkit`, build the solution once.
+- If that doesn’t work, close the project and reopen it.